 Of the 138 officers considered in the anonymity process to date, 99 officers will have real name, cover name or both made public subject to responses to the ‘Minded to’ decisions.
 In 23 cases, real and cover name will be restricted.
 In 6 cases, no cover name is yet known (these names may be published if they become known) and the real name will be restricted.
 In eight cases further information is required.

 The next open hearing on restriction orders for Special Demonstration Squad officers is on 9 May 2018, with a further hearing on 12 July 2018.
-Open material for the 9 May 2018 hearing was published on 17 April 2018 with a direction to respond by 4pm on 4 May 2018.
+Open material for the 9 May 2018 hearing (PDF, 37KB) was published on 17 April 2018 with a direction to respond by 4pm on 4 May 2018 (PDF, 51KB).

 The purpose of the Undercover Policing Inquiry is to investigate and report on undercover police operations conducted by English and Welsh police forces in England and Wales since 1968.